Write data to the server.

 - A buffer variable that contains the data to be written to the

 server.
-If the variable is a String type, then the data will
+If the variable is a String type, then the data will be written

-data type to use if the server expects text data that consists of
+to use if the server expects text data that consists of

 printable characters.
-If the server is expecting binary data, you
+If the server is expecting binary data,

-should use a Byte array instead.
+it is recommended that a Byte array be used instead.

 - A numeric value which specifies the number of bytes to

 write.
 Its maximum value is 231-1 = 2147483647.
 If a